mattdev071/LSRWA/README.md

 This will generate the WASM binary and metadata in `target/ink/`.

-#### Downloading Chain Metadata
+### Downloading Chain Metadata

-Before interacting with the blockchain, download the chain metadata:
+Before interacting with the blockchain, we need to download the chain metadata:

 ```bash
 # Run the metadata download script